 Day after day we are able to broadcast the message of Jesus Christ and the hope that He brings.
 Each week a new broadcast is available for download and we even keep an archive here in case you missed a week.

 We also want you to be able to watch The Encouraging Word comfortably in your living room or at a friend’s house.
 It is our hope that this page will serve as a resource for you; giving you the stations and times that The Encouraging Word’s broadcast is available.
-(Please note that all times are Eastern Standard unless otherwise mentioned.)
+(Click here to discover more on The Encouraging Word website)

 In The Upstate of South Carolina: